astronomer/docs/astro/executors.md

 ### Celery worker autoscaling logic

-The following values are used to determine the number of workers that run for each Deployment worker queue at a given time:
+The following values are used to determine the number of workers that run in a single worker queue for a Deployment at a given time:

 - The total number of tasks in a `queued` or `running` state
-- The **Default Max Tasks Per Worker** setting for the worker queue
+- The **Max Tasks Per Worker** setting for the worker queue

 The calculation is made based on the following expression:

 `[Number of workers]= ([Queued tasks]+[Running tasks])/(Maximum tasks per worker)`

 The number of workers determines Deployment [parallelism](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#parallelism), which is the maximum number of tasks which can run concurrently within a single Deployment and across worker queues.
-To ensure that you can always run as many tasks as your workers allow, parallelism is calculated with the following expression:
+To ensure that you can always run as many tasks as your workers allow, parallelism on Astro is automatically calculated with the following expression:

 `[Parallelism]= ([Total number of running workers for all worker queues] * [The sum of all **Maximum tasks per worker*** values for all worker queues])`.